osrf/gazebo_design/physics_presets/physics_presets.md

 - Load a new profile from SDF.

 ### Architecture
-The new SDF architecture includes a new attribute under the `world` element, `name`.
-The `physics` element also has a new `name` attribute.
+The new SDF architecture includes a new attribute under the `world` element, `default_physics`.
+The `physics` element also has a new `name` attribute. `default_physics` specifies the name of the default physics profile to load.

 ~~~
 <sdf version="1.5">